 Custodial credit risk is the risk that in the event of a bank failure, the Commission's deposits may not be returned to it.
 The Commission does not have a deposit policy for custodial credit risk.
-As of June 30, 2009 and 2008, all investments in federal investment trust accounts were uninsured and uncollateralized.
+As of June 30, 2011 and 2010, all certificates of deposit were insured and all investments in federal investment trust accounts were uninsured and uncollateralized.